Dzenly/nm-c/readme.md

 And add it to path: `export PATH=~/bin:$PATH`

-So nmc will be used instead of npm if $NPM_USE_NMC will be defined.
+So nmc will be used instead of npm if NPM_USE_NMC will be defined.